nishitmehta1/reactjs-LazyLoadDemo/README.md

-This porject aims to give demonstration of the [LazyLoad](https://github.com/twobin/react-lazyload) Library which bascially makes sure that components are only rendered when they enter the viewport.
+This project aims to give demonstration of the [LazyLoad](https://github.com/twobin/react-lazyload) Library which bascially makes sure that components are only rendered when they enter the viewport.
 This reduces the load time of the application.

 ## Try now:
 Link: https://nishitmehta1.github.io/reactjs-LazyLoadDemo/